openjdk/jfx/CONTRIBUTING.md

 Contributing code and documentation changes
 -------------------------------------------

 If you have a bug fix or new feature that you would like to contribute to OpenJFX, please talk about what you would like to do on the [openjfx-dev](https://mail.openjdk.java.net/mailman/listinfo/openjfx-dev) mailing list.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.
-Feature requests, in particular, must be discussed ahead of time and will require significant effort on your part.

 We enjoy working with contributors to get their code accepted.
 There are many approaches to fixing a problem and it is important to find the best approach before writing too much code.